SkylineCommunications/dataminer-docs/release-notes/Web_apps/Web_apps_Feature_Release_10.4/Web_apps_Feature_Release_10.4.6.md

 - *Tooltips*: Allows you to enable/disable the tooltip and to configure what it will display.

   The tooltip is displayed when you hover over the chart.
 It shows the Y value(s) for the closest X value of any line on the chart.
-If multiple lines share an X value, both will be shown.
+If multiple lines share an X value, all relevant Y values will be shown.
 The values shown in the tooltip will also be indicated on the chart with colored dots.

   Tooltip settings: